ericwindmill/ericwindmill.com/_posts/articles/2017-9-01-css-layout-2.md

 -----
 # 2: Arranging Items in Rows or Columns with Flex-Direction

-This is perhaps the most important thing to understand to be able to work with flex effectively.

 Flex is based on the idea that layouts are 2d, and there are two axes.
 The main-axis, and the cross-axis.
 By default, the main-axis is horizontal, and the cross-axis is vertical.

 ![axes on flex-direction: row](http://res.cloudinary.com/ericwindmill/image/upload/c_scale,w_400/v1504824862/blog_posts/Artboard.png)

 This photo is hopefully pretty easy to digest.
 There are no tricks here.
 Until you change the axes' directions with `flex-direction`.

 `flex-direction` is a property that allows you to switch the direction that flex items are laid out.
 By default, `flex-direction` is set to `row`.
 When set to row, the items are laid out side by side, forming... a row.